GoogleCloudPlatform/cluster-toolkit/docs/vm-images.md

 ### Debian 11

-The HPC Toolkit officially supports Debian 11 based VM images in the majority of our modules, with a couple of exceptions.
+The Cluster Toolkit officially supports Debian 11 based VM images in the majority of our modules, with a couple of exceptions.

 ### Ubuntu 20.04 LTS

-The HPC Toolkit officially supports Ubuntu 20.04 LTS based VM images in the majority of our modules, with a couple of exceptions.
+The Cluster Toolkit officially supports Ubuntu 20.04 LTS based VM images in the majority of our modules, with a couple of exceptions.

 ### Windows